t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ej"></a>
 *Q: Isn't LibreCrypt's "keyfile" functionality a security risk?*

-*A:* No. In order to create a keyfile, both the volume and the volume's password (or an existing keyfile, and that keyfiles password) are required.
+*A:* No. In order to create a keyfile, both the container and the container's password (or an existing keyfile, and that keyfiles password) are required.

 If an attacker already has this information, your security has already been compromised anyway.